stevensotelo/dci_fauno_docker/src/service/README.md

-# FAUNO Database Image
+# FAUNO service Image
-This folder contain the files which allow to create a Docker image for the database of the Fauno tool.
-The image is based on Mongo 4.2 image.
+This folder contain the files which allow to create a Docker image for the service of the Fauno tool.
+The image is based on Python:3.9-slim

-## Volume
-This section describe the volumes available in the images and their objectives

-### /backup
-This volume was created to share backups between host and guess

-### /data/db
-This volume is by defult in the original image of Mongo to store all data of the container

-### /data/conf
-This volume is by defult in the original image of Mongo to store a custom configuration for mongo

 ## Files
 This section is created to describe the function of some files,